table of contents

 gpscorrelate -g track1.gpx -g track2.gpx -m 120 -t -M -v *.jpg

-To correlate a photo taken from a camera with a fast clock (i.e., the clock was 77 seconds ahead of GPS time):
+Correlate a photo taken from a camera with a fast clock (i.e., the clock was 77.5 seconds ahead of GPS time) and with incorrectly-specified time zone tags:

 Show existing GPS tags in a photo: